 Tip: Don’t fall into the trap of wanting to do it all by yourself.
 People love to be helpful, let them!
 Set up support all around you.

 This is the how.
-Each person will navigate their transition differently and use different techniques to cope.
+Each person will navigate their maternity leave differently and use different techniques to cope.
 What are your go-to effective strategies?
 Those are your assets.
 Are you expert at communicating your plans at work?
 Asset!
 Do you recognize when it is time to step away and go meditate?
 Asset!
 Do you know how to make your colleagues feel appreciated?
 Asset!

 |I am an expert at communicating your plans at work.||4|

 |I am able to recognize when it is time to step away and go meditate.||3|